pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 a _community_ that manages a _resource_ by devising its own _rules, traditions, and values_.
 A commons is an active, living process---a dynamic, evolving social activity,[^Bollier-community] more deliberately known as <dfn id="def:commoning">commoning</dfn>.
-At this point, you may wonder, what is the shared resource of the Scholarly Commons?
-That is a valid question that I hope to answer later on in this essay.
-For right now, let's just say that it is potential contributions.

 Also, it is important to understand that, besides the logical fallacy that I described in [the first section][on gaps and systems], the only thing this exercise showed us is what is common in the current paradigm, not necessarily what would be required in a commoning paradigm.
 The exercise was designed to find _common patterns_, not patterns of commoning.
-While this was useful in some ways, it leaves more important questions unanswered.
+While this was useful in some ways, it leaves more important questions unanswered, such as _what is the shared resource of the Scholarly Commons?_ and _who is the community that manages that shared resource?_ If we can't find answers to these questions, then we really have no way to know what any of the other questions are or whether any of the answers we come up with are right.
 Common and commoning are not the same thing, and a common practice does not a commons make.
 Yes, some existing tools align with practices that we would likely want to carryover into this new way of working, but looking back, I think if we had kept the discussion more abstract and focused on specific _practices_ rather than on tools, we may not have had the eventual disintegration of the main workshop track as so many of the participants left to join other discussions.
 Most of